-In fiscal 2018, the Group committed to a significant restructuring plan ("2018 Plan") and recorded \$263 million of restructuring and impairment costs in the consolidated statement of income.
+In fiscal 2018, the Group committed to a significant restructuring plan (2018 Plan) and recorded \$255 million of restructuring and impairment costs for continuing operations in the consolidated statement of income.
 This was the total amount incurred to date and the total amount expected to be incurred for this restructuring plan.
-The restructuring actions related to cost reduction initiatives in the Group's Building Technologies & Solutions and Power Solutions businesses and at Corporate.
+The restructuring actions related to cost reduction initiatives in the Group's Building Technologies & Solutions businesses and at Corporate.
 The costs consist primarily of workforce reductions, plant closures and asset impairments.
-Of the restructuring and impairment costs recorded, \$113 million related to the Global Products segment, \$56 million related to the Building Solutions EMEA/LA segment, \$50 million related to Corporate, \$20 million related to the Building Solutions North America segment, \$16 million related to the Building Solutions Asia Pacific segment and \$8 million related to the Power Solutions segment.
+Of the restructuring and impairment costs recorded, \$113 million related to the Global Products segment, \$56 million related to the Building Solutions EMEA/LA segment, \$50 million related to Corporate, \$20 million related to the Building Solutions North America segment and \$16 million related to the Building Solutions Asia Pacific segment.
 The restructuring actions are expected to be substantially complete in 2020.